yuqingll/vsts-agent/docs/preview/yamlgettingstarted-container.md

   containers:
   - container: string # The container name, step will reference container by name.

-    { string: string } # Any container data used by the container type.
+    { string: object } # Any container data used by the container type.
 ```

 Docker container syntax